wll199566/frost_prediction_buildsys/README.md

-# ❄️ F3 Frost Risk Forecasting Challenge (Team  PANPANPAN)
+# ❄️ Frost Risk Forecasting

-Welcome to the repository for Team PANPANPAN's submission to the F3 Frost Risk Forecasting Data Challenge hosted by the F3 Innovate and the National Data Platform.
-Our aim was to build a machine learning pipeline for forecasting frost (i.e., air temperature < 0°C) within next 3, 6, 12, 24 hours, using only information available up to the forecast time.
+Our aim in this project is to build a machine learning pipeline for forecasting frost (i.e., air temperature < 0°C) within next 3, 6, 12, 24 hours, using only information available up to the forecast time.

 We include the code used in our experiments in this repository and show the steps to run them to get the results in this `README.md` file.